Blood Pressure Drugs

 Nicorandil

-This is used in angina to open cardiac KATP channels to improve coronary blood flow
+This is used in angina to open cardiac KATP channels to improve coronary blood flow.

 Central Sympathetic Agents

-These drugs work on different levels of the sympathetic nervous system to decrease peripheral vascular resistance
+These drugs work on different levels of the sympathetic nervous system to decrease peripheral vascular resistance.

-Methyldopa [Release]
+Methyldopa

-This is a variant of Dopa, a precursor in the noradrenaline synthesis pathway
+This is a variant of dopa, a precursor in the noradrenaline synthesis pathway.

 Side effects

-Can cause lupus-like (SLE) syndrome
+It can cause a lupus-like (SLE) syndrome.

 Side effects

-- Can cause oedema/elevated LFTs
+- Can cause lupus-like (SLE) syndrome

-These drugs inhibit phosphodiesterase type V
+These drugs inhibit phosphodiesterase type V.

 Side effects